midlantica/LovelyBunchOfCoconuts/content/quotes/the-issue-is-always-the-same.md

 ---
-title: "The issue is always the same"
+title: 'The issue is always the same'
 ---

 ## "The issue is always the same: the individual versus the collective."